2018 “Shaping Time”. Presentation at the MERYC- England conference, Bristol. November 10th.

 2016 “Innovative collaboration” in early childhood music education.”
 Poster presentation PMEgroup - José Retra, Laura Habegger, Anna Pileri, Jessica Pitt.
 ECME 17 July - 22 July 2016, Ede, The Netherlands.

-2016 “Art with a Big A.” Poster/concert presentation Ukkepuk concerten - José Retra & Margré van Gestel.
+2016 “About Music” Poster/concert presentation Ukkepuk concerten - José Retra & Margré van Gestel.
 ECME 17 July - 22 July 2016, Ede, The Netherlands.

 2013 Co-editor with Jessica Pitt of the

 2012 "A Song - What's next?"
 Workshop with Margré van Gestel 30thISME World Conference July2012 Thessaloniki, Greece

 2009 "About Ducks and Hands and Feet" Demonstration at the 4th MERYC conference in Bologna, Italy

 2009 "Muziek is Beweging" Paper presented at the Derde conferentie Onderzoek in Cultuureducatie 22 juni, Nederland.

 2008 "Music is Movement" Paper presentation at the Second European Conference on Developmental Psychology of Music, Roehampton University, UK